cafeibit/Azure-Data-Engineering/readme.md

 ##  <h2 id="section15">Describe Azure Databricks best practices</h2>

 Learn best practices for workspace administration, security, tools, integration, databricks runtime, HA/DR, and clusters in Azure Databricks.

+We can override the default language by specifying the language magic command %<language> at the beginning of a cell.
+The supported magic commands are:
+  *   %python
+  *   %r
+  *   %scala
+  *   %sql

+  Notebooks also support a few auxiliary magic commands:
+  *   %sh: Allows you to run shell code in your notebook
+  *   %fs: Allows you to use dbutils filesystem commands
+  *   %md: Allows you to include various types of documentation, including text, images, and mathematical formulas and equations.

 ##  <h2 id="section16">Design a data integration and analytic solution with Azure Databricks</h2>